Search

 Value notation rules

-Units, minus signs, and decimal points are basically kept as-is when turned into a class.
+Units, minus signs, and decimal points are generally preserved as-is when used in a class name.

 .-w:100% → width: 100%;